 We saw some pressure on our China exposure in the wake of some of the actions the CCP took against the education sector and some of the technology space in the country.
-As we have discussed before, we remain comfortable holding the exposure we have at present, but this pressure manifest in negative contributions from Tencent, AIA, and the Chinese equity fund we own, China AMC China Opportunity Fund.
+As we have discussed before, we remain comfortable holding the exposure we have at present, but this pressure manifest in negative contributions from Tencent and AIA.
 We have also seen continued pressure on Smith & Nephew who have been hit by issues around health services getting back on their feet fully in the elective surgeries, which the company is reliant upon within their hip and knee replacement business.
 The US had shown progress in this area but sadly where a number of states began to see a surge in COVID hospitalisations we saw state governments and hospitals revert back to postponing many non-urgent elective procedures.
-This is one reason why the fortunes of Smith & Nephew and Edwards Lifesciences has been so different during the year - hip and knee replacements can perhaps be postponed more easily without dire consequences, whereas that is not the case with the heart valve replacement surgeries which Edwards rely upon.
+This is one reason why the fortunes of Smith & Nephew and Edwards Lifesciences has been so different during the year - hip and knee replacement surgeries which Edwards rely upon.
 Finally, as expected the put options were a negative contributor over the quarter as equity markets pushed higher overall.